-San Benito County includes all or portions of 16 groundwater basins that are important sources of agricultural and urban water supply, and support the environment.
+San Benito County includes all or portions of more than a dozen groundwater basins that are important sources of agricultural and urban water supply, and support the environment.
 The San Benito County Water District (SBCWD) is responsible for water management throughout the county, including monitoring basin water levels and water quality, management of salts and nutrients in the water, recharge into the basins, and annual reporting on the status of groundwater.
-Of the 16 basins, the most developed for water supply are the Bolsa, Hollister, San Juan Bautista, and Tres Pinos Valley groundwater basins.
-These four basins are largely within San Benito County, except for small areas in Santa Clara County.
-In 2017 SBCWD and the Santa Clara Valley Water District agreed to cooperatively prepare the required Groundwater Sustainability Plan (GSP).
+Of the local basins, the most developed for water supply have been the Bolsa, Hollister, San Juan Bautista, and Tres Pinos Valley groundwater basins, managed comprehensively by SBCWD.